Designs and design rights

 - Duration of unregistered design rights.

 - Registered designs

 A registered design may be applied for to provide additional cover over and above any design right or copyright protection that may exist in the design.
-Registered designs are administered by the Office for Harmonization in the Internal Market (Trade Marks and Designs) in the EU, and the Intellectual Property Office in the UK.
+Registered designs are administered by the European Union Intellectual Property Office in the EU, and the Intellectual Property Office in the UK.

 In the US designs may be registered as part of the standard patent system via the United States Patent and Trademark Office, where they are treated as ‘design patents’, (as opposed to ‘utility patents’).